holepunchto/hyperdrive/SPECIFICATION.md

 Should be sent to indicate that you have new blocks ready to be requested.

-`blocks` can optionally be set to an array of new block indexes you have
+`blocks` can optionally be set to an array of new block indexes you have.

 `bitfield` can optionally be set to a binary bitfield containing a complete overview of the blocks you have.